PSCI 1801: Statistical Methods

 Computers

-The course will require students to have access to a personal computer in order to run the statistics software.
+The course will require students to have access to a personal computer in order to run the statistics software for the problem sets.
 If this is not possible, please consult with one of the instructors as soon as possible.
 Support to cover course costs is available through (https://srfs.upenn.edu/sfs)[Student Financial Services].

 Academic integrity